MaraRinn/WOLF-Walkthrough/Walkthrough/wiki_page.md

 ![WOLF SSTO in Kerbin orbit with Kerbin Shipyard in background and WOLF Transport Computer action window showing route cost 0 and route payload 3][WOLFSSTO0CREDITS]

 As an aside, you might find that it's easier to use the "detank propellant before launch" method on worlds where you can use _Planetary Logistics_, while the "refill propellant after arrival" method works best for routes terminating at shipyards.
-This is due to the shipyards being propellant producers, so you will have a hassle keeping the fuel tanks empty enough to detank propellant.
+This is due to the shipyards being propellant producers, so you will have a hassle keeping the shipyard's fuel tanks empty enough to detank propellant.

 **Go back and load your "Before Transport Credits" save game**.